Overview

 Limitations

 Our method is still constrained by the input auto-rig, so issues such as poor bone placement, inaccurate skinning weights, or suboptimal topology can directly limit the learned pose space.
-It also inherits biases from the video prior, which may struggle with rare motions, unusual species, or non-biological objects.
+It also inherits biases from the video prior and 4D extraction, which may struggle with rare motions, unusual species, or non-biological objects.
 More broadly, the current framework models plausible static articulations rather than full motion dynamics, and it does not yet capture more complex deformation behaviors such as soft materials, topology changes, or secondary physical effects.

 BibTeX